 Jiz works behind the scenes at Pink & White Productions (CrashPadSeries.com, PinkLabel.tv) and fundraises for LGBTQ and sex worker-focused organizations through their erotic philanthropic art project, Karma Pervs.
-They’ve presented at Princeton University, Stanford, the American Studies Association Conference, and Wonderlust Helsinki (awarded by the Finnish Association for Sexology), and were featured on MSNBC, Fox News, the BBC’s “Queer Britain,” G4TV, and proudly, Lifehacker.
+They’ve presented at Princeton University, Stanford, the American Studies Association Conference, is an invited 2020 speaker at the Conference on World Affairs, and Wonderlust Helsinki (awarded by the Finnish Association for Sexology), and were featured on MSNBC, Fox News, the BBC, G4TV, and proudly, Lifehacker.

 When not working in porn, Jiz trains for triathlons.

 Gender Pronouns: “They/Them” (ie: “They wrote a book about their experience.”)

 (Jiz identifies within non-binary gender as aGender or GenderQueer meaning (for them) that they feel neutral, or between male and female genders.
 A common journalist mistake: please refrain from using female pronouns or words such as woman, lesbian, actress, female, lady, or girl.)

 “In the absence of comprehensive sex education, people use porn to learn about sex — what sex looks like, who gets to have it, and what it means to be sexy.
 On its own, that’s fine.
 But a limited example of what porn is has the danger in dictating what’s ‘normal’, raising issues in our understanding of sexual health, and also our sexual psyche.
 Diversity in porn lets us find ourself in the erotic landscape, proving we are ALL capable and deserving of love.”